leon-hour/react-redux-express-postgres-auth-app/README.md

 # react-redux-express-postgres-auth-app
 A full-stack authentication app built with React, Redux, Express, and PostgreSQL.
+This application includes user registration, login functionality, and a landing page.
+Upon successful login, the backend returns the user details along with their role.
+The app features private and public routes, where access to specific routes is restricted based on the user's role.
+The repository provides a comprehensive example of integrating front-end and back-end technologies for user authentication and authorization.